 Speaking of interacting, communicating with people face-to-face goes a long way in building trust, rapport, and loyalty among parents, staff members, and the community as a whole.
 So encourage your team to interact with others when the opportunity presents itself.
 And these interactions don’t have to be delegated to events or functions, either.
 Greet a parent who is dropping their child off.
 Introduce yourself to a new vendor when they’re loading in cafeteria supplies.
 They are more likely to talk about your school if they know you, and more likely to refer others to it if they like you.

-Digital Marketing – A Top Marketing Strategy for Charter Schools
+Digital Marketing – A Top Charter School Marketing Strategy

 Establishing an online presence and connecting with others digitally is just as important as holding events or interacting in the halls.
 A comprehensive digital charter school marketing plan includes: